bulib/dataWebsite/manage/writing-a-dmp.md

 + Facilitate the reuse and sharing of your data
 + Ensure your data is backed up

-Data management will help prevent future headaches <<suggestion: a bit vague, maybe explain what type of problems could be prevented>> and, when done properly, will keep your work organized and intelligible to others as well as your future self.
+Data management will help prevent future headaches, like mistakenly deleting valuable research results, misplacing files, or having to redo the analysis of your data.
+When done properly, data management will keep your work organized and intelligible to others as well as your future self.
+This will make your work reproducible and give your data value after you have completed your project.

 ## Components of a DMP

 There are several parts to a data management plan.
-If you're writing a data management plan for a specific funder, these common components will likely apply.
-However, it is always best to check your application materials <<sort of vague>> for more detailed information.
+If you're writing a data management plan for a specific funder, like the National Science Foundation, these common components will likely apply.
+However, if you are applying for a grant it is always best to check your application materials for more detailed information or [ask for assistance](mailto:data@bu.edu).

 ### Types of Data

 The type of data researchers collect is as varied as the researchers themselves.
 Examples include experimental measurements, survey results, images, text, or numerical data.
-When working with data, think about the following two questions.
+When working with data, think about the following two questions<:>

 + What types of data will you be creating or capturing?
 + How will you capture, create, and/or process the data?

-Documenting the types of data you will be working with and how you will capture, create, or process that data will help you think through your methodology with a "data lens." <<suggestion: might be a bit vague saying'data lens'>>
+Documenting the types of data you will be working with and how you will capture, create, or process that data will help you think through your methodology and how each step alters or enhances your data.

 ### Contextual Details